Guyver1wales/Get-LatestWindowsPatchingDate/README.md

 # Who is This Script For?
 1. System admins, server engineers who have no access to entrerprise patching reporting tools/applicaitons.
-2. System Admins, server engineers who have a joing a new company with no patchings tools who need a quick solution to get an overview of windows server patching levels/dates to determine how out of date their new environment is.
+2. System Admins, server engineers who have a joined a new company with no patching tools who need a quick solution to get an overview of windows server patching levels/dates to determine how out of date their new environment is.
 3. Small local managed service provider engineers who's customers dont have access to patch management tools who need a quick solution to get an overview of windows server patching levels/dates to determine how out of date their customer is.

 # What does this Script Check?